saroltah/we_love_vinyls_frontend/README.md

 - Corrected format with [Prettier](https://prettier.io/playground/)

-Corrected React errors with  [Eslint](https://eslint.org/) I tried first eslint, but it didn’t let to deploy my code, so I deleted it and asked for tutor help to set it up.
+- Corrected React errors with  [Eslint](https://eslint.org/)

+When I first tried eslint, it didn’t let my code deploy, so I deleted it and asked for tutor help to set it up.
 Just to be sure, I made a new branch - eslint, so it doesn’t mess up my code, I installed it there.
-It shows errors for the console.log(err)-s, because I commented them out.
+It showed errors for the console.log(err)-s, because I commented them out.
 So they are not used but defined.
 I deleted the comment-outs, and it showed no error.
 I want to leave the commented-out console.log-s for easier error handling in case it is needed, so that is the “error” in my code.

 Eslint was not compatible with my node, so I upgraded the node for the time the validation was going on, and then I deleted eslint; otherwise, it caused an error in my deployment.

+Also It said I need to change ReactDOM rended in my index.js to createRoot, - i did, but when I changed back older version node, it was not compatible anymore.

-There were only a few errors, so I compared my eslint branch and main branch and corrected the main code by hand according to the eslint branch.
+Since there were only a few relevant errors, I compared my eslint branch and main branch and corrected the main code by hand according to the eslint branch.

 You can see both branches in my GitHub, but since eslint caused many problems in my branch code, I didn’t want to pull it into my main code, so I chose to correct it by hand.